jahidanowar/niyantrana/README.md

 ## Introduction

 NIYANTRANA is a virtual controller which uses computer vision to detect the user's hand and track the movement of the fingers.
-It is a project which is developed as a part of the course MSCSA - Project at Christ Universirt.
+It is a project which is developed as a part of the course MSCSA - Project at Christ Universirty.

 ## Requirements